sourcegraph/sourcegraph-public-snapshot/.github/ISSUE_TEMPLATE/tracking_issue.md

 <!--
 Summarize what the team wants to achieve this iteration.
 - What are the problems we want to solve or what information do we want to gather?
-- Why is solving those problems or gathering that infomation important?
+- Why is solving those problems or gathering that information important?
-- How do we plan to solve those problems?
+- How does we plan to solve those problems or gather that information?
 -->

 ### Availability